TMahlatini/myplayground/app/content/about.md

 Hi, I’m Terence Mahlatini.

 I am currently a senior at Whitman College, graduating in May 2025 with a B.S. in Computer Science.
-Outside school, I like working out, reading science fiction and watching movies.
+Quick facts: I like working out, reading science fiction and watching movies.

 Timeless favorites: Interstellar and Foundation trilogy by Isaac Asimov.